sprat/neufbox-client/README.md

 pprint(system_info)
 ```

 We can also login to access private information from the neufbox.
-A ` username_password` helper is provided by the library, which send the credentials (in hashed format) to validate the token received by the client from the neufbox (if the authentication method allows username/password authentication):
+A ` username_password` helper is provided by the library, which sends the credentials (in hashed format) to validate the token received by the client from the neufbox (only if the neufbox allows username/password authentication):
 ```python
 from neufbox import username_password